rayandaod/french-intent-classification/README.md

 - `sum`: Merge the word embeddings by summing them

 The above keywords can be combined in `training_data_prep` (preprocessing applied to the training data only) and `training_inference_data_prep` (preprocessing applied to training **and** inference) to specify the pipeline.

-## About the translation from english to french

-TODO

 ## About the english pipeline